sanketika-labs/sunbird-ed-installer-cts/terraform/aws/README.md

   - Velero bucket for backups
 - **IAM Roles**: IRSA (IAM Roles for Service Accounts) for Sunbird and Velero
 - **Load Balancers**: Network Load Balancers for public and private ingress
-- **State Backend**: S3 bucket and DynamoDB table for Terraform state
+- **State Backend**: S3 bucket and DynamoDB table for OpenTofu state

 ## Prerequisites